-The alternatives screening process and procedures are the heart of an EIS (CEQ 1502.14) and are more specific and rigorous for an EIS than an EA, although similarities exist in the comparison, screening, preferred alternative identification, and use of the No-Build Alternative.
+The alternatives analysis is a central component of an EIS .
 The alternatives analysis chapter in an EIS must clearly indicate why a particular range of alternatives was developed, the process or methodology used, and public and agency input.

 The alternatives analysis process for an EIS should follow a logical progression that includes: